HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Introduction

 \section{Introduction}

-Tabular data is pervasive in our daily lives, appearing in formats such as databases, scientific articles, web pages, and spreadsheets~\cite{chen2000mining,hurst2000interpretation,hu2023chatdb}.
-The structured nature of tabular data enables the systematic organization of information into rows and columns, facilitating efficient sorting, querying, and manipulation~\citep{pujara2021tables, chen2020open}.
-Consequently, table understanding and reasoning have emerged as a significant area of interest in NLP, garnering much attention from researchers~\citep{bao2018table, zhang2024survey}.
+Tabular data is pervasive in daily life, widely used in databases, scientific articles, and web pages~\cite{hu2023chatdb}.
+The structured nature of tabular data enables the systematic organization of information into rows and columns, facilitating efficient sorting, querying, and manipulation~\cite{pujara2021tables}.
+Consequently, table understanding and reasoning have emerged as a significant area of interest in NLP, garnering much attention from researchers~\cite{bao2018table,zhang2024survey}.

-Thrived on the logical reasoning capabilities of Large Language Models (LLMs), using LLMs for dealing with table-related tasks has become a mainstream research direction~\cite{chen2023large,zhang2024survey,dong2024large}.
-Existing table understanding methods convert tables into linear text sequences and focus on designing prompts or instructions to stimulate LLMs to conduct effective reasoning over tables~\cite{chen2023large,wang2024chainoftable}.
-However, they typically provide a fixed text representation of the tabular format for reasoning.
-Recent studies have also shown that LLMs are sensitive to the text representation of tables~\cite{liu-etal-2024-rethinking}, motivating researchers to explore the most suitable text-based tabular formats for different table understanding scenarios~\cite{zhang2024flextaf,sui2024table,singha2023tabular}.
+Existing table reasoning methods primarily rely on unimodal representations.
+Text-based methods linearize tables and use prompts or instructions to stimulate LLMs' reasoning abilities~\cite{chen2023large,wang2024chainoftable}.
+In contrast, image-based methods represent tables as screenshots, leveraging MLLMs' visual perception to capture layout information such as cell alignment and background color~\cite{deng2024tables,zheng2024multimodal}.
+Despite progress in unimodal scenarios, prior work rarely combines modalities to compensate for modality-specific weaknesses.
+Text-based representations are sensitive to formatting, and linearization often loses structural semantics, causing unstable performance across table structures~\cite{liu-etal-2024-rethinking,zhang2024flextaf,singha2023tabular}.
+In contrast, image-based representations preserve layout but struggle with symbolic reasoning.
+These complementary strengths motivate cross-modal integration for table reasoning.